PRODUCTION TIPS

 STORY IDEAS

-Thanks to the show's concept (modern-day reality TV), you don't need a big budget or fancy equipment to shoot a Hunted episode, but its a good idea to at least have a story.
+Above everything else, story is king.
+You don't need a big budget, costumes, or fancy equipment to shoot a Hunted episode, but you do need a story.

-Our first step with any episode is to come up with a story idea based on the resources we have.
-This can be a location, an existing fight scene, a prop, costume, event, or anything that can give us some ready-made production value.
+Our first step with any episode is to come up with a story idea based on the resources we have (since we don't have a budget).
+This can be a location, a choreographed fight, a prop, costume, event, or anything that can give us some ready-made production value.

-If you'd like help developing an idea for an episode, contact us at episodes@thehunted.tv
+If you'd like help developing a story idea for an episode, contact us at episodes@thehunted.tv

 COMEDY

 Regardless of the subject matter, try to keep it light.
-Audiences tend to forgive other details (especially low budget filmmaking) if you can make them laugh.
+Audiences tend to forgive low budget filmmaking if you can make them laugh.
 Keep an eye out for great comedy writers, improv artists, and funny friends.
 They can save your film.

 Also note that The Hunted is more about social commentary than it is about vampires - addiction, angst, boy meets girl, news stories or parodies of the latest movies, twinkies, etc.